ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 2 Add sourcing to your shell startup script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you don’t want to have to source the setup file every time you open a new shell (skipping task 1), then you can add the command to your shell startup script:
+If you don't want to have to source the setup file every time you open a new shell (skipping task 1), then you can add the command to your shell startup script:

 .. tabs::